Should Christians Consider Dating A Non Christian?

 As Kathy Keller mentions in this article for The Gospel Coalition, there are three more common outcomes:

-1. To be more in line with their spouse, the Christian will allow Jesus to become more peripheral.
+1. To be more in line with their unbelieving spouse, the Christian will allow Jesus to become more peripheral.

-2. If the Christian holds onto a strong relationship with the Lord, the non-Christian partner will become marginalized.
+2. If the Christian holds onto a strong relationship with the Lord, the non-Christian marriage partner will become marginalized.

 If one partner can’t fully grasp – or support – the importance of following Jesus deeply, life cannot be shared at that level, thus creating distance in the marriage.
-For example, a Christian spouse may be ‘all in’ at their church, but if their non-Christian spouse doesn’t view church as important, it can become a point of division, or, mere tolerance at best.
+For example, a Christian spouse may be ‘all in’ at their church, but if their non-Christian spouse doesn’t view church as important, it can become a point of division or mere tolerance at best.

-3. So, either the marriage becomes stressed and ends, or, it remains intact, but at the cost of an unhappy truce.
+3. So, either the marriage becomes stressed and ends, or it remains intact, but at the cost of an unhappy truce.

-This is something I have observed in people I know personally, and (way) more than once.
-The pain, heartbreak and frustration are personal and real.
+This is something I have observed in people I know personally and (way) more than once.
+The pain, heartbreak, and frustration are personal and real.

 At the end of the day, if you are ‘unequally yoked’ (again, see 2 Corinthians 6:14 above), nothing else can truly overcome that.
-I don’t want that for you, or, the person you might marry.
+I don’t want that for you or the person you might marry.

-Slippery Slope: How Christians End Up Marrying A Non Christian
+Slippery Slope: How Christians End Up Marrying A Non-Christian

 In my experience, most Christians already sense that dating a non-Christian is wrong.
-Or, at least have some hesitation and uncertainty.
+Or, at least, have some hesitation and uncertainty.

 So, why do so many Christians begin dating someone who doesn’t share their faith?